 Local A&F Districts are established for an 8-year term.
 Once the district is established, if the land is removed before the term is up, the property is subject to a tax penalty and rollback taxes for the past five years.

-Although A&F applications are processed through the Zoning Evaluation Division in the Department of Planning and Development (DPD), they are not zoning cases.
+A&F applications are not considered zoning cases.
 A&F Districts are evaluated in two parts:

-- and the land use tax evaluation portion is processed through the Department of Tax Administration (DTA).
+- The land use tax evaluation portion is processed through the Department of Tax Administration (DTA).

 DPD and DTA coordinate on the establishment and regulation of these districts.
 For more information on DTA's role in the process, please visit their website.